jdoleary/Spellmasons/docs/TasksCurrent.md

 - January 1/8-1/14
     - Implement onColllision for arrow spells
     - Small changes
-        - validate mana_burn, suffocate due to health and damage 10xing
         - burst should memorize your position at time of cast, so that if you move after casting it keeps the position that it was when you cast
         - Offset floating text for perks when they proc
     - BALANCE unit spawns especially on later levels